Spencerx/xtal/README.md

 So obviously AMD has a patent on Photnic chips the rest is news and Intel has had a Photonics Lab for a while in Santa Clara, you only need to look at your existing fiber to the home or premise to see it roll out but you need your machines to crash less and depend less on the grid.
 Santa Barbara has agood optics lab but any optics and photonics(any physics/chemistry) lab should have what to create very basic prototypes.
-We can talk about Exascale, Petascale and maybe Yottascale HPC/Super Computing but people will always underestimate how much energy just like trash, you get in recycled products.
+We can talk about Exascale, Petascale and maybe Yottascale HPC/Super Computing but people will always underestimate how much energy just like trash which is very mobile like microplastics, you get in recycled products - you will need nano scale plastic busters soon.
 Under estimation comes easy when data streams across the board are on the table using Youtube, Google and any other service they use(AOL, Apple Cloud, MS, Yahoo et cetera).
 But we can expect more scaling for networks which really are really High Performance Networks.
-That's how iles down to users who can see it via content delivery networks and edge of the network(4G, 5G Wireless, Fiber loops).
+That's how it scales down to users who can see it via content delivery networks and edge of the network(4G, 5G Wireless, Fiber loops some still use copper unfortunately).

 Zetta Scale IO for the software defined data center https://www.hpcwire.com/2023/03/16/optical-io-technology-needed-for-zettascale-say-top-companies/

 DIY Analogue Computer https://spectrum.ieee.org/try-this-new-analog-computer